esimov/pigo/README.md

 PASS
 ok  	github.com/esimov/pigo-gocv-benchmark	3.732s
 ```
-The code for the above test can be found on the following lik: https://github.com/esimov/pigo-gocv-benchmark
+The code used for the above test can be found under the following link: https://github.com/esimov/pigo-gocv-benchmark

 ## API
 Below is a minimal example of using the face detection API.